27UVS/DelegTa/README.md

 > [!NOTE]
 > For the second method of activating the program, your device must support the Python programming language, be accessible via PATH, and have the PySide6 library available.
 Otherwise, `start_delegation_tasks.bat` will perform the installation itself.
 ### Terms of Use
 In both cases, the original program file must be located in the same directory as the `db` folder, which is responsible for storing all necessary files.
-If you are using the .exe version of the program, you must also have the `_internal` folder, which is responsible for the logic of the .exe file.

 When clicked, `create_shortcut.bat` will automatically create a shortcut to `start_delegation_tasks.bat`, which the user can move if desired.